IU-PR/Capstone_project/content/docs/2024/GymGuru/week5.md

 ## **Conclusions & Next Steps**

 &nbsp;&nbsp;&nbsp;&nbsp;This week, we completed the implementation of the fitness testing, as well as gathering more standardized user feedback.
-Also, we fixed several bugs and refine some UI aspects, such as logo and functionality that shows the camera loading process.
+Also, we fixed several bugs and refined some UI aspects, such as logo and functionality that shows the camera loading process.
 For the next week, we defined the following steps and tasks:

 1. Continue to analyze and act on users and experts feedback;